On dynamically convex contact manifolds and filtered symplectic homology: Symplectic homology

 is defined by counting Floer trajectories connecting 1-periodic orbits, which is well-defined for a generic pair $(H, J)$.
 The homology of the chain complex $(\CF_*(H, J), \p)$ is denoted by $\HF_*(H, J)$, called the \emph{Hamiltonian Floer homology}.
 Hamiltonian Floer homology groups form a directed system via increasing the slope $\mathfrak{a}$ of admissible Hamiltonians, and the \emph{symplectic homology} $\SH_*(W)$ is defined to be the direct limit:

 \begin{remark} Let $W$ be a nondegenerate Liouville domain with $c_1(TW) = 0$, meaning that the contact form $\alpha$ is nondegenerate.
-Then \emph{time-independent} admissible Hamiltonians $H$ are transversely nondegenerate \cite[Lemma 3.3]{BO_MB} and Hamiltonian 1-periodic orbits appear in Morse--Bott $S^1$-families.
+Then \emph{time-independent} admissible Hamiltonians $H$ are transversely nondegenerate and Hamiltonian 1-periodic orbits appear in Morse--Bott $S^1$-families; see \cite[Lemma 3.3]{BO_MB}.
 Each $S^1$-family corresponds to a Reeb orbit $\gamma$.
-There is a standard way to perturb $H$ to a time-dependent admissible Hamiltonian $H_{\delta}$ \cite[Equation (25)]{BO_MB}, and the Morse--Bott $S^1$-families $\gamma$ of $H$ split into two copies of 1-periodic orbits $\hat{\gamma}$, $\check{\gamma}$ of $H_{\delta}$.
+There is a standard way to perturb $H$ to a time-dependent admissible Hamiltonian $H_{\delta}$, for example as in \cite[Equation (25)]{BO_MB}, and the Morse--Bott $S^1$-families $\gamma$ of $H$ split into two copies of 1-periodic orbits $\hat{\gamma}$, $\check{\gamma}$ of $H_{\delta}$.
 The relation between the Conley--Zehnder indices of those orbits are given by

 where $\CZ(\gamma)$ is the Conley--Zehnder index of the Reeb orbit $\gamma$ \cite[Lemma 3.4]{BO_MB}. \end{remark}